 Back in the day when I lived with my parents, khichadi or kitchari was a regularly served dinner item.
 More often than not, my mom would make Naram (soft) Khichadi.
 Unlike today’s recipe, Naram (soft) Khichadi has a porridge-like consistency.
 She would make it with split, green moong.
 Since the moong’s skin or peel stays intact, there is more fiber and intensity in the lentils flavor.
 While I love this simple 4-ingredient kitchari, post-cleanse I want less water, less fiber and a little spice to keep digestive fire kindling.

 While there are endless varieties for khichadi when it comes to cleansing, yellow mung and rice are usually the goto due to the gentle qualities of this combination.
 If you are cleansing with the support of an Ayurveda Practitioner they will suggest or make a khichadi that best suited to support the cleanse.
 One all other occasions enjoy the many variations of khichadi, have fun, experiment after all kitchari means a mix of stuff thrown into a pot!

-Khichadi is not just an ‘Ayurvedic’ detox food, it’s served on the tables of many S. Asian homes—it is comfort food.
+Khichadi is not just an ‘ayurvedic’ detox food, it’s nourishing food, served on the tables of many South Asian homes—it is comfort food.